dreamking60/d3-start-to-finish-leanpub/manuscript/29 PRACTICAL Sort the countries.md

 The selected menu item will determine the property by which the array will be sorted.
 For example, if 'Oil, Gas & Coal' is selected we sort using the property `oilgascoal`.
 A special case is if the first menu item 'Country' is selected we sort using the `name` property.

-We make the following changes in `js/layout.js`:
+Make the following changes in `js/layout.js`:

 {caption: "js/layout.js"}
 ```js